paragjai/Location_based_reminder/README.md

 **Good source to learn Android Studio:**
 Vogella

+**Working code:**
+Recycler_view folder has basic working implementation of the list.
+We can modify it depending on :
+- Our design
+- Our requirements

 __Note__: All the APIs and technologies mentioned above could be things we can look into and use it according to our needs.
 They may or may not be useful.